Harry Patch: First World War

 In October 1916, during the First World War, he was conscripted into the British Army as a private, reporting for duty at Tolland Barracks, Taunton.
 During the winter of 1916–17 he was promoted to lance corporal, but was demoted after a fistfight with a soldier who had taken Patch's boots from his billet, and he saw no further promotion.
-Patch went through a series of short-lived attachments to several regiments, including the Royal Warwickshire Regiment before being posted after completing training to the 7th (Service) Battalion, Duke of Cornwall's Light Infantry, serving as an assistant gunner in a Lewis gun section.
+Patch went through a series of short-lived attachments to several regiments, including the Royal Warwickshire Regiment, before being posted after completing training to the 7th (Service) Battalion, Duke of Cornwall's Light Infantry, serving as an assistant gunner in a Lewis gun section.

 Patch arrived in France in June 1917.
 He fought on the Western Front at the Battle of Passchendaele (also known as the Third Battle of Ypres) and was wounded, when a shell exploded overhead at 22:30 on 22 September 1917, killing three of his comrades.
 He had a two-inch piece of shrapnel removed from his groin; as there was no anaesthetic remaining in the camp he chose to have the operation done without anaesthesia.
-He was removed from the front line and returned to England on 23 December 1917.
-Patch referred to 22 September as his personal Remembrance Day.
+He was removed from the front line and returned to England on 23 December.
+Patch referred to 22 September as his own personal Remembrance Day.
 He was still convalescing on the Isle of Wight when the Armistice with Germany was declared the following November.

 When the war ended, I don't know if I was more relieved that we'd won or that I didn't have to go back.
 Passchendaele was a disastrous battle—thousands and thousands of young lives were lost.
 It makes me angry.
 Earlier this year, I went back to Ypres to shake the hand of Charles Kuentz, Germany's only surviving veteran from the war.
 It was emotional.
 He is 107.
 We've had 87 years to think what war is.
 To me, it's a licence to go out and murder.
 Why should the British government call me up and take me out to a battlefield to shoot a man I never knew, whose language I couldn't speak?
 All those lives lost for a war finished over a table.
 Now what is the sense in that?